 Undergraduate Research Program

-The MAE Undergraduate Research Program is a structured program which gives you the ability of pursuing a multi-semester (nominally 2-4 semesters) undergraduate research project one-on-one with a faculty advisor, very much alike a Graduate student pursuing a Masters degree.
+The MAE Undergraduate Research Program is a structured program which gives students the ability to pursue a multi-semester (nominally two to four semesters) undergraduate research project one-on-one with a faculty advisor.
 This individual research experience leads to the completion of an Undergraduate Research Thesis.
-If your GPA is above a 3.4, completing the thesis allows for graduating with “Honors Research Distinction in Mechanical or Aerospace Engineering”.
-If your GPA is above a 3.0 but less than 3.4, completing the thesis allows for graduating with “Research Distinction in Mechanical or Aerospace Engineering”.
+If a student's GPA is above a 3.4, completing the thesis allows for graduation with “Honors Research Distinction in Mechanical or Aerospace Engineering”.
+If the student's GPA is above a 3.0 but less than 3.4, completing the thesis allows for graduation with “Research Distinction in Mechanical or Aerospace Engineering”.

 Requirements of the program:

-- You must have a GPA of 3.0 to participate in the undergraduate research program and a 3.4 or above to participate in the honors undergraduate research program
+- GPA of 3.0 to participate in the undergraduate research program and a 3.4 or above to participate in the honors undergraduate research program

-- You must select an advisor and a project in full collaboration with the faculty advisor (see details below).
+- Select an advisor and a project in full collaboration with the faculty advisor (see details below)

-- The research project spans a minimum 2 semesters (3 or 4 typically)
+- The research project spans a minimum two semesters

-- You must submit a short proposal to the College of Engineering for your project.
-This occurs formally three times a year, and is due on the 6th Friday of Autumn and Spring Semesters or the 3rd Friday of Summer Semester
+- Submit a short project proposal to the College of Engineering.
+This occurs formally three times a year, and is due on the sixth Friday of autumn and spring semesters or the third Friday of summer semester

-- The submission of your proposal formally enters you in the program.
-It also automatically enters you into a competition for competitive awards of research scholarships by the College (ranging typically between ¼ to full Senior Year tuition in value).
+- The proposal submission is the formal entrance into the program.
+It also automatically enters the student into a competition for research scholarships from by the College of Engineering (typically ranging between one quarter to full senior year tuition in value).

-- You must enroll in 6 hours of MECHENG/AEROENG 4999H (for the honors undergraduate research program) or MECHENG/AEROENG 4999 (for the non-honors program).
-This provides a mechanism to ensure that your research experience is academically recognized as a letter graded ‘course’.
-This enrollment in MECHENG/AEROENG 4999H or MECHENG/AEROENG 4999 is for a total of 6 credit hours (no more, no less) distributed over the length of your project.
+- Enroll in six hours of MECHENG/AEROENG 4999H (for the honors undergraduate research program) or MECHENG/AEROENG 4999 (for the non-honors program).
+This provides a mechanism to ensure that the research experience is academically recognized as a letter-graded ‘course’.
+This enrollment in MECHENG/AEROENG 4999H or MECHENG/AEROENG 4999 is for a total of six credit hours (no more, no less) distributed over the length of the project.

-- The 6 credit hours (3 credit hours for AAE) of MECHENG/AEROENG 4999 or MECHENG/AEROENG 4999H required for the research program count towards fulfilling your Technical Elective requirements.
+- The six credit hours (three credit hours for AAE) of MECHENG/AEROENG 4999 or MECHENG/AEROENG 4999H required for the research program count towards fulfilling technical elective requirements.

-- You must enroll in any graduate level MECHENG/AEROENG class (check with advisor) or above in your discipline of interest to graduate with honors research distinction.
+- Enroll in any graduate level MECHENG/AEROENG class (check with advisor) or above in the discipline of interest to graduate with honors research distinction

-- You must defend your undergraduate thesis at least five Fridays before commencement in front of a committee of at least 2 faculty members, including your advisor.
+- Defend undergraduate thesis at least five Fridays before commencement in front of a committee of at least two faculty members, including advisor

-- You must write an undergraduate thesis and upload it electronically to the Knowledge Bank at least four Fridays before commencement.
+- Write an undergraduate thesis and upload it electronically to the Knowledge Bank at least four Fridays before commencement

-- Examine the proposed project list posted on the web and make a pre-selection of potential projects and area of interest.
+- Examine the proposed project list posted below and make a pre-selection of potential projects and area of interest.
 This list of projects is not exhaustive.
-If you are interested in a particular research area or working with a particular professor, feel free to inquire on your own and “carve” out your own project.
-Note that you can work with any faculty member at OSU who is allowed to advise graduate students.
-Also note that some of the projects below involve non-MAE faculty involved in multidisciplinary research and that have active collaboration with MAE faculty members.
+If a student is interested in a particular research area or working with a particular professor, he/she may suggest a different project.
+Note that students may work with any Ohio State faculty member who is allowed to advise graduate students.
+Also note that some of the projects below involve non-departmental faculty involved in multidisciplinary research and that have active collaboration with department faculty members.

-- Based on this preliminary pre-selection, make contact with various faculty members about projects that you think you might be interested in.
+- Based on this preliminary pre-selection, students should make contact with various faculty members about potential projects

-- Once you have gathered enough information and selected (in partnership with an advisor) a specific topic for your undergraduate research, you must develop a short research proposal which is to be submitted electronically to the College of Engineering.
-Do not worry about writing a proposal for your selected topic.
-You will be given significant background, assistance and feedback in writing the proposal by our advisor and his or her research team.
-Also, sample proposals from years past are posted below to serve as examples.
+- After working with a faculty advisor to gather information and select a specific topic for undergraduate research, students must develop a short research proposal which is to be submitted electronically to the College of Engineering.
+Students will be given significant background, assistance and feedback in writing the proposal by the advisors and his or her research team.
+Sample proposals are linked below.

-This last step is mandatory and represents your “official” entry into the undergraduate research program.
+This last step is mandatory and represents the “official” entry into the undergraduate research program.

 Keep in mind the following facts:

-- Your advisor has submitted a letter of recommendation to the College of Engineering acknowledging your participation in the program
+- Advisors should submit a letter of recommendation to the College of Engineering acknowledging the student's participation in the program

-- You submit your proposal electronically to the College of Engineering by the deadline (check with advisor).
+- Submit proposal electronically to the College of Engineering by the deadline (check with advisor)

-If any questions concerning the logistics, contact the MAE Honors coordinator, Professor Siston at firstname.lastname@example.org.
+If any questions concerning the logistics, contact the department honors coordinator, Rob Siston, at firstname.lastname@example.org.

 Sample Honors proposals from previous years:

-The samples listed below should be used to provide a general idea of what is expected in the Honors proposal.
-Please refer to the Proposal Submission requirements provided by the College of Engineering for the current formatting requirements.
+The samples listed below should be used to provide a general idea of what is expected in the honors proposal.
+Students may refer to the Proposal Submission requirements provided by the College of Engineering for the current formatting requirements.